12 Tallest Buildings in NYC

 1. One World Trade Center

-One World Trade Center is the tallest building in New York City.
+The tallest building in New York City is the One World Trade Center.
 The building stands at 1776 feet tall and features 104 floors.
 It’s also the tallest in the entire Western Hemisphere and the 7th tallest in the world.
 Also known as the Freedom Tower, the building plans for the building were conceived after the original twin towers were destroyed on September 11th.
 It was designed by architect David Chiles, whose firm also designed the Willis Tower in Chicago.

 2. Central Park Tower